The Trojan Men: 2019–2020

 The group welcomed Alex Oliva, Sam Guillemette, Nick Springer, and Avery Streater into the group.
-One song that they sung was Dancing in the Moonlight.
+One song of the year was Dancing in the Moonlight.

-2020-2021
+2020–2021

 Following the suspension of all in-person activities at the University of Southern California in response to the COVID-19 pandemic, membership dwindled and participation was at an all-time low.
-Attempts to record and produce videos of each individual member stitched together were unsuccessful and, like most artistic clubs and a cappella groups on campus, The Trojan Men were on the brink of breaking up.
-Current president and vice-president Timothy Reilly and Luke Sobolevitch, respectively, were determined to make an effort to bring the group back to its former skill and prestige.
-With the commencement of the fall 2021 semester, members past and present assembled and performed at that semester's All-Hail Showcase.
-The exposure the showcase offered brought many new prospective members, and, following the audition process, the group stood at a solid 13.
+Attempts to record and produce videos of each individual member stitched together were unsuccessful, and like most artistic clubs and a cappella groups on campus, The Trojan Men were on the brink of breaking up.

+President and vice-president Timothy Reilly and Luke Sobolevitch, respectively, were determined to bring the group back to its former skill and prestige.
+With the commencement of the fall 2021 semester, members past-and-present assembled and performed at that semester's All-Hail Showcase.
+The exposure the showcase offered brought many new prospective members, and following the audition process, the group stood at 13.
 The Trojan Men once again performed their winter concert with The Sirens, featuring arrangements of Perfect and I Wanna Dance with Somebody (Who Loves Me).

-2021-2022
+2021–2022

 The Trojan men gained 10 new members during their 2021–2022 season.
 George Vagujhelyi, Daniel Marable, Strad Slater, Siddhant Bajaj, Ethan Kaiser and Thomas Colglazier all became members of the all male A-Capella group.
 The group went on to have several performance opportunities — including their winter and spring concert.
 The group was also given the opportunity to perform at the banquet for USC School of Pharmacy.

-2022-2023
+2022–2023

 For both Fall and Spring semester, 8 new members joined the group: Bryce Rayen, Tripp Carrington, Iain Tarves, Sam Skarin, Jonathan Liu, Arjun Lakshman, and Victor Falcon.
-The group did several performances including All Hail, Acapalooza in Las Vegas, Winter Concert with the Sirens, Songfest, and Spring Concert.
-The notable arrangements include: Harry Styles, Elvis, and Disney Medleys, Bad Guy x Old Town Road Mashup, and Elton John's "Yellow Brick Road".
-Also, the group debut an original arrangement of The Beatles' song "Drive My Car" by Iain Tarves.
+The group had several performances including All Hail, Acapalooza in Las Vegas, Winter Concert with the Sirens, Songfest, and Spring Concert.
+The notable arrangements include: Harry Styles, Elvis, and Disney medleys, "Bad Guy" x "Old Town Road" Mashup, and Elton John's "Yellow Brick Road."
+The group also debuted an original arrangement of The Beatles' song "Drive My Car" by Iain Tarves.

-2023-2024

-A highlight of The Trojan Men's existence came during the fall of 2023.
+2023–2024

 On the way to the group's retreat in Carlsbad, members Daniel Marable, Iain Tarves, Jonathan Liu, and Henry Masin sang the Chili's Baby Back Ribs song in front of a Chili's location and posted the video to The Trojan Men Instagram.
-To their amazement, Chili's commented on the post, making the entire group's dream come true.
+Chili's commented on the post.